 Step 1 – Register or sign-in to the Planning Portal

 To apply for a Complying Development Certificate online, you must be registered with the NSW Planning Portal.
 The Planning Portal also allows you to login using your Service NSW account.
-The NSW Government have produced a ‘How To’ guide to assist you.
-Download it here.
+The NSW Government have produced a ‘How To’ guide to assist you available on the Planning Portal (link below).